Microstate: Historical anomalies and aspirant states

-A small number of tiny sovereign political units have been founded on historical anomalies or eccentric interpretations of law.
-These types of states, often labelled as "microstates," are usually located on small (usually disputed) territorial enclaves, generate limited economic activity founded on tourism and philatelic and numismatic sales, and are tolerated or ignored by the nations from which they claim to have seceded.
+A small number of tiny sovereign political units have been founded on historic anomalies or eccentric interpretations of law.
+Those types of states, often labelled as "microstates," are usually located on small (usually disputed) territorial enclaves, generate limited economic activity founded on tourism and philatelic and numismatic sales, and are tolerated or ignored by the nations from which they claim to have seceded.

-The Republic of Indian Stream – now the town of Pittsburg, New Hampshire – was a geographic anomaly left unresolved by the Treaty of Paris that ended the U.S. Revolutionary War, and claimed by both the U.S. and Canada.
+The Republic of Indian Stream, now the town of Pittsburg, New Hampshire, was a geographic anomaly that had been left unresolved by the Treaty of Paris, which ended the American Revolutionary War, and was claimed by both the United States and Canada.
 Between 1832 and 1835, the area's residents refused to acknowledge either claimant.

-The Cospaia Republic became independent through a treaty error and survived from 1440 to 1826.
+The Cospaia Republic became independent by a treaty error and survived from 1440 to 1826.
 Its independence made it important in the introduction of tobacco cultivation to Italy.

-Couto Misto was disputed by Spain and Portugal, and operated as a sovereign state until the 1864 Treaty of Lisbon partitioned the territory, with the larger part becoming part of Spain.
+Couto Misto was disputed by Spain and Portugal and operated as a sovereign state until the 1864 Treaty of Lisbon partitioned the territory, with the larger part becoming part of Spain.

 Jaxa was a small state that existed during the 17th century at the border between Tsardom of Russia and Qing China.
 Despite its location in East Asia, the state's primary language was Polish.